Experience More Restful Sleep Tonight

-Make a calming body oil by adding 5 drops of essential oil to 2 tablespoons of a carrier oil like sweet almond or jojoba oil to support skin health and relaxation.
+Make a calming body oil by adding five drops of essential oil to two tablespoons of a carrier oil like sweet almond or jojoba oil to support skin health and relaxation.
 Or add a few drops of your favorite, relaxing essential oil to a washcloth and put it inside your pillowcase to help promote calmness while you sleep.

 Try these essential oils to promote relaxation and combat stress:

-Lavender oil has a soothing, floral scent & may help reduce nervous tension.
+Lavender oil has a soothing, floral scent and may help reduce nervous tension

-Bergamot oil may be relaxing, calm emotions and reduce tension.
+Bergamot oil may be relaxing, help calm emotions and reduce tension

 Essential Herbal Teas for Sleep